New details emerge in fatal drive-by shooting in Queens

 “It sounded like an explosion,” witness Dr. Avia Jackson said.

-Blackwell crashed into Jackson’s car then hit another vehicle that then crashed into a tow truck, Jackson said.
+Blackwood crashed into Jackson’s car then hit another vehicle that then crashed into a tow truck, Jackson said.
 He estimates the driver was traveling about 80 mph.

 Authorities responded to a call of a person shot outside of the club about 3:30 a.m.
 Monday near Liberty Avenue and Liverpool Street in Jamaica.